-- N.3.1.
-Gravimetric Test. - Weight test drafts shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate. - N.3.2.
-Transfer Standard Test.
-When comparing a meter with a calibrated transfer standard, the test draft shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate. - N.3.3.
-Volumetric Prover Test Drafts.
-Test drafts shall be equal to at least the amount delivered in one minute at normal discharge rate.
+N.3.1.
+Gravimetric Test. - Weight test drafts shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate.

+N.3.2.
+Transfer Standard Test. - When comparing a meter with a calibrated transfer standard, the test draft shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate.

+N.3.3.
+Volumetric Prover Test Drafts. - Test drafts shall be equal to at least the amount delivered in one minute at normal discharge rate.

-- N.4.1.
-Normal Tests.
-The "normal" test of a device shall be made at the maximum discharge flow rate developed under the conditions of installation.
-Any additional tests conducted at flow rates down to and including one-half of the sum of the maximum discharge flow rate and the rated minimum discharge flow rate shall be considered normal tests. - N.4.2.
-Special Tests.
-Any test except as set forth in N.4.1. shall be considered a special test.
+N.4.1.
+Normal Tests. - The "normal" test of a device shall be made at the maximum discharge flow rate developed under the conditions of installation.
+Any additional tests conducted at flow rates down to and including one-half of the sum of the maximum discharge flow rate and the rated minimum discharge flow rate shall be considered normal tests.

+N.4.1.1.
+Repeatability Tests. - Tests for repeatability should include a minimum of three consecutive test drafts of approximately the same size and be conducted under controlled conditions where variations in factors, such as temperature, pressure, and flow rate are reduced to the extent that they will not affect the results obtained.
+(Added 2002)

+N.4.2.
+Special Tests. - Any test except as set forth in N.4.1. shall be considered a special test.
 Tests shall be conducted, if possible, to evaluate any special elements or accessories attached to or associated with the device.
-A device shall be tested at a minimum discharge rate of: - (a) not less than the minimum rated capacity or 20 percent of the maximum rated discharge rate of the device, whichever is less, or - (b) the lowest discharge rate practicable under the conditions of installation.
+A device shall be tested at a minimum discharge rate of:

+- (a) not less than the minimum rated capacity or 20 percent of the maximum rated discharge rate of the device, whichever is less, or - (b) the lowest discharge rate practicable under the conditions of installation.